-Women of childbearing age who receive treatment with lenalidomide must use reliable contraceptive measures four weeks before starting treatment, during treatment, during interruptions of the therapy as well as up to four weeks after termination of the treatment in order to exclude pregnancy.
+Women of childbearing age who receive treatment with pomalidomide must use reliable contraceptive measures for four weeks without interruptions before starting treatment, during treatment and even during interruptions of the treatment as well as up to four weeks after termination of the treatment in order to exclude a pregnancy.

 IMPORTANT!
 Women are considered of childbearing age until they have proof to the contrary.
 This can only be decided together with the attending physician.
 If in doubt, effective contraceptive methods must always be used.
-It is important to exclude pregnancy before the beginning of the therapy.
-If you are of childbearing age you will therefore have to undergo regular pregnancy tests before and also during treatment with lenalidomide the results of which are carefully documented.
+It is important that women of childbearing age are not pregnant at the beginning of the therapy.
+If you are of childbearing age you will therefore have to undergo regular pregnancy tests before and also during treatment with pomalidomide the results of which are carefully documented.

-Your physician will help you find the right birth control because some contraceptive methods cannot be recommended during treatment with lenalidomide.
-The following contraceptive methods are considered reliable during treatment with lenalidomide:
+Your physician will help you find the right birth control, because some contraceptive methods cannot be recommended during treatment with pomalidomide.

+The following contraceptive methods are considered reliable during the treatment: